shirotech/member-rewards/README.md

 ## Installation instructions

-1. If using `nvm`, `cd` to project root directory and run `nvm install` the intended version for this project, then run `nvm use` to change to the right version.
+1. If using `nvm`, `cd` to project root directory and run `nvm install` which will install the intended version for this project, then run `nvm use` to change to the right version.
 2. `npm run db:create:dev` which will create the database and user.
 3. `npm start` which will create the tables, install npm packages and run the server.
 4. `npm test` will run the unit tests.